JulianG/juliangaramendy.dev/content/blog/minimal-state-management-react-1/index.md

 ----

-The final code can be found on [this GitHub repo](https://github.com/JulianG/minimal-state-management-demo).
-It's TypeScript, but the type annotations are minimal.
+The final code can be found in this [GitHub repo](https://github.com/JulianG/minimal-state-management-demo).
+It's TypeScript, but the type annotations are minimal. **Also, please note this is not production code.** In order to focus on state management, may other aspects have not been considered (e.g. [Dependency Invertion](https://en.wikipedia.org/wiki/Dependency_inversion_principle) or optimisation).

 ## Loading Data with Hooks